DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ### About

 This is a no-code workshop, as Kepler.gl and Flowmap.gl work entirely in the browser.
 All you need is an internet connection and computer.
-No special equipment or programs needed.
+No special equipment or programs or installations needed.

 ### Amplification Project Data